 No more searching high and low for perfect vegan meal prep recipes.
 This white bean and kale soup is easy to prepare ahead of time and can be stored in the fridge throughout your work week.

-Plus, cannellini beans are an amazing source of protein (17g in just 1 cup!), helping you stay full throughout the day.
+Plus, cannellini beans are a great source of protein, helping you stay full throughout the day.
 They’re also the star in my creamy vegan broccoli soup and creamy vegan cauliflower soup.

 white bean soup with kale and gremolata in dutch oven